jokeru/seeds/_posts/2021-03-25-may_the_force_be_with_you.md

 ---
 layout: post
-title: "May the FORCE be with You"
+title: "may the FORCE be with you"
 date: 2021-03-25
 index: 23
 ---

-## May the FORCE be with You
+## may the FORCE be with you

 The FORCE is coming from cognitive distortions (ways that our mind convinces us of something that isn't really true), Cognitive Behavioral Therapy.